 No matter if you’re just starting out or you’ve been in business for many years, it’s never a bad time to think about your digital marketing strategy.
 Whether you need to create a brand new one for your new business, service or product, or evaluate and update your existing strategy, there are a couple steps you can follow to ensure you’re creating the best, most comprehensive strategy possible.

-Here are 5 essential steps you can follow that will lead to a successful, powerful new digital marketing strategy.
+Following these tips will lead to a successful, powerful new digital marketing strategy.

 1. Define your audience.

 The best way to start with any marketing strategy of any kind is to think about your audience.
 After all, if you don’t know who you’re marketing to, how can you market to them effectively?
 This is a common mistake made by anyone new to marketing: you just think about reaching “people”, not WHICH people.
 It’s time to think critically about and define your audience before you try to reach them.The best way to start with any marketing strategy of any kind is to think about your audience.
 After all, if you don't know who you're marketing to, how can you market to them effectively? #internetmarketing #marketingstrategy Click To Tweet